 Q: I seeded my back yard with ‘Zenith’ zoysiagrass this spring.
 I have found a few small patches of bermudagrass in the middle of the zoysiagrass.
 Is there a way to get rid of the bermudagrass without hurting the zoysiagrass?

-A: According to UGA weed specialist Tim Murphy, you must spray bermudagrass three times, at four week intervals, with glyphosate (Roundup) in order to kill it.
-If you start spraying now, you won’t have time to plant seed before winter.
+A: According to UGA weed specialist Tim Murphy, one option is to spray bermudagrass three times, at four week intervals, with glyphosate (click for sources) in order to kill it.
+If you start spraying in mid-summer, you won’t have time to plant seed before winter.
 Start the sequence next spring when you first notice the bermudagrass spots.
 You can then plant ‘Zenith’ in mid-summer.